gaurvism/Words/README.md

 # Modest
 - **Meaning**: Not large in size or amount, or not expensive.
 - **Example**: They live in a fairly *modest* house, considering their wealth.

+# Colossal
+- **Meaning**: Extremely large.
+- **Example**: There has been a *colossal* waste of public money.

+# Probe
+- **Meaning**:
+ - A thorough investigation into a crime or other matter.
+ - To try to discover information that other people do not want you to know, by asking questions carefully and not directly
+- **Example**: Detectives questioned him for hours, probing for any inconsistencies in his story.